bluekvirus/Stage.js/HOWTO.md

 There is an `context:navigate-away` event triggered to call `onNavigateAway` method on a context when the application is switching away from one.
 Use this listener if you want to store some of the context state and recover later.
 We recommend that you use the localStorage feature of HTML5 and we have already include a library for you in the framework distribution. (see [store.js](https://github.com/marcuswestin/store.js) for more)

-**Note**: You can pass an additional *silent* argument with the `app:navigate` event to avoid changing the url hash path during the navigation:
+You can pass an additional *silent* argument with the `app:navigate` event to avoid changing the url hash path during the navigation:
 ```
 Application.trigger('app:navigate', {
     context: context, //optional